papamarkou/GeometricMCMC.jl/README.md

 ## Future features

+The GeometricMCMC package is being extended to include
+* Bayesian probit model,
+* models of ordinary differential equations(ODE),
-The package is extended in order to allow usage of the MCMC routines with ODE models.
+* usage of the MCMC routines when the model's functions are not known in close form.